BelikeMJ/SML_T2/README.md

 ---

+Two Feature A experimental settings are provided:

+1. Full-dataset splits using the original MovieLens ratings dataset.
+2. Same-seed sampled splits aligned with Feature B and Feature C for fair feature-complexity comparison.

 # Feature A Construction

 Feature A focuses on statistical and behavioral features extracted from historical user and movie interactions.